Michael Crutcher - Founder & CEO

 Michael founded 55 comms in October 2013 to help clients to tell their stories in a rapidly changing media world.
 Michael bases his insights on his many years at the forefront of Queensland's media industry.

-Michael was the editor of The Courier-Mail, Queensland’s largest source of news and information, for more than three years.
-Michael was responsible for all of The Courier-Mail’s publications from 2010-2013, steering the state’s largest team of journalists through the devastating 2011 floods, the 2012 state election landslide and the rise and fall of two prime ministers.
+Michael was the editor of The Courier-Mail, Queensland’s largest source of news and information, from 2010-2013.
+Michael was responsible for all of The Courier-Mail’s publications, steering the state’s largest team of journalists through the devastating 2011 floods, the 2012 state election landslide and the rise and fall of two prime ministers.
 He was at the helm when The Courier-Mail launched its iPad app and its digital subscription model.

 Michael was appointed editor of The Courier-Mail at age 35 after stints as the newspaper's deputy editor, chief of staff and investigations editor.
 Michael set up and ran the newspaper’s award-winning investigative unit, receiving a Queensland Media Award for investigative work.